senotrusov/march/README.md

 * Markdown markup may be used.
 * Youtube or Vimeo links turns into embedded video.
-* A single image may be uploaded and linked to single paragraph.
+* A single image may be uploaded and linked to a single paragraph.
-* Paragraph may contain geographic coordinates, in that case the map with pointer on it is shown.
+* A paragraph may contain geographic coordinates, in that case the map with pointer on it is shown.

 ### User identity

-* User are forced to be anonymous, but with per-document identity.
+* A user are forced to be anonymous, but with per-document identity.

 ### What does it look like?